emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Impressive Display
 Athletics\
 1 action\
 You perform a feat of strength, impressing those nearby.
-For the next minute, you gain a +1 status bonus on Deception, Persuasion, and Intimidation checks against those who saw your display.
+For the next minute, you gain a +1 Status bonus on Deception, Persuasion, Performance, and Intimidation checks against those who saw your display.

-### Intimidating Glare
-Intimidation\
-Constant\
-You can Demoralize with a mere glare.
-When you do, Demoralize loses the auditory trait and gains the visual trait, and you don’t take a penalty if the creature doesn’t understand your language.

 ### Jack of all Trades
 Constant\